 Did you know that clothing accounts for about 10% of annual carbon emissions?

 As Coronavirus plunges the fashion industry into crisis, many of us may not be aware of the full extent of the clothing sector’s environmental impacts.
-For example:

 - The dyeing and treatment of textiles causes 20% of industrial water pollution globally.